Expected-Academic/-Professional/Occupational-ResultsExpected Academic/ Professional/Occupational Results

 In addition to the university requirements for graduate admissions, applicants should have the ability to pursue graduate education, as demonstrated by:

 Students with a Bachelor’s degree from an accredited program who have an undergraduate grade point average between 2.5 and 2.8 may, with the permission of the Graduate Coordinator, take limited courses as non-degree students.
-These non-degree students should take CRIM 580/44.501 Foundations of Criminal Justice Scholarship and CRIM 520/44.503 Criminal Justice System or other courses with approval.
+These non-degree students should take CRIM 5010 Criminological Theory, CRIM 5200 Administration of Criminal Justice.
 If they successfully complete these two courses with a grade of B or better, they may then make formal application to the program, submitting all required credentials.
-The Graduate Committee of the Criminal Justice and Criminology Department then will review all relevant information and make a decision regarding admission to the program.

-A maximum 6 credits of graduate level course work taken at an accredited university outside of UMass Lowell with a grade of B or better may be transferred into the Criminal Justice master's degree program.
+A maximum 6 credits of graduate level course work taken at an accredited university outside of UMass Lowell with a grade of B or better may be transferred into the Criminal Justice master's degree program, with the approval of the graduate coordinator.

 You must complete a minimum of thirty-three (33) credits for the Master of Arts Degree, including a Core Course Sequence of fifteen (15) credits, which includes the following required courses:

-In addition, all students may choose to complete CRIM 583/586/44.743/44.746 Master’s Thesis (6 credits).
+In addition, all students may choose to complete CRIM.5830/5860 Master’s Thesis (6 credits).
 If you do not undertake the thesis option, two additional classes must be taken to complete the six credit hours.

 You should meet with your academic advisor to develop an individualized course of study to meet your degree requirements.